 We offer the most comprehensive array options for genotyping agriculturally important crops and livestock.
 Custom genotyping arrays offer the ability to interrogate virtually any SNP for any species.
 Learn more about plant and animal genotyping.

-After a variant is identified and associated with disease, targeted array and sequencing methods can help determine how a variant affects disease biology.
-Learn more about disease variant validation.
+After a variant is identified and associated with disease, targeted array and sequencing methods can help researchers determine how a variant affects disease biology.
+Learn more about sequence variant confirmation.

 Identify germline mutations that predispose individuals to cancer using targeted microarrays and next-generation sequencing.
 Learn more about cancer germline mutation studies.